bethylamine/bethylamine.github.io/library/browser-extension/login-failure.md

 You failed to authenticate with Twitter and therefore cannot use the extension at this time.
 This may be due to a number of factors:

-* Your Twitter account is too new (Must be at least 3 months old)
+* Your Twitter account is too new (Must be at least 4 weeks old)
 * The Twitter login process failed
 * You have been blocklisted from using this extension
 * Maybe a bug in the code!